GOATNetwork/goat-contracts/task/genesis.md

 3. Generate

-if your chain id is `48815`, you will have the following commands
+if your chain id is `48815`, you can use following commands

 ```sh
 anvil --auto-impersonate --chain-id=48815